If you are young, free and single, you might not technically need life cover.

 The amount paid out depends on the level of cover you buy.
 You decide how it is paid out and whether it will cover specific payments, such as mortgage or rent, or used to help replace your income.

 There are many variations on basic life cover.
-You can choose a level of cover that goes down, or up.
-You can have joint cover for yourself and your partner.
+Choose a level of cover that goes down, or up.
+Have joint cover for yourself and your partner.
 You can even combine your life cover with other types of protections, such as accident cover, critical illness cover, and income protection.

 Why you need to review your cover